Introduction

 3. Discontinuing production and logistics (quality service).

-If there is a danger that risky products may still be delivered or made, then production (relevant department) must be stopped.
+If there is a that risky products may still be delivered or made, then production (relevant department) must be stopped.
 Risky products must also be prevented from being delivered further.

 Stop the logistics process or inform the drivers.
 Two decisions can be made here: